San José City College Centennial: Dr. Joseph King

 Joseph King with Lee Merriweather at the Palm Springs Film Festival

-For San José City College’s Centennial Celebration, we had the opportunity to talk with Joseph, who is now retired and living in Palm Springs, about how he was able to make a difference for so many.
+For San José City College’s Centennial Celebration, we had the opportunity to talk with Joseph, now retired and living in Palm Springs, about how he made a difference for so many.

 I applied to six community colleges.
 City College was my last interview, and I was really nervous.
 I studied resume writing, cover letters.
 I even did mock interviews with friends and got my hands on anything I could to have the perfect interview.